Toward Black Hole Stars: supermassive black hole growth in nuclear clusters via stellar-object and gas accretion: Abstract

 \section{Abstract}

-Supermassive black hole growth plausibly occurs via runaway astrophysical black hole mergers in nuclear star clusters that form intermediate mass black hole seeds at high redshifts.
-Such a model of Little Red Dots yields an order-of-magnitude higher rate of tidal disruption events than that of black hole captures.
-Our prediction, normalised to our proposed resolution of SMBH seeding, yields detectable TDE rates at high redshift.
-The resulting dense gas cocoons generate the nuclei of LRDs, each incorporating a central massive black-hole-star, with comparable masses in gas, stars, and massive black hole within a scale of around a parsec as inferred from the various spectral signatures.
+Supermassive black hole (SMBH) growth plausibly occurs via runaway astrophysical black hole mergers in nuclear star clusters that form intermediate mass black hole seeds at high redshifts.
+Such a model yields an order-of-magnitude higher rate of tidal disruption events than that of compact-object captures.
+Our prediction, normalized to our proposed resolution of SMBH seeding, yields detectable tidal disruption event rates at high redshift.
+The resulting dense gas cocoons generate compact galactic nuclei, each incorporating a central, massive, black hole star, with comparable masses in gas, stars, and massive black holes within a scale of around a parsec as inferred from the various Little Red Dot spectral signatures.

 \jhu

 \jhu \iap \bio